kushwaharahul2012/30DayLinuxChallenge/Day5-Task/Linux_day5.md

 **Tell me**:
 - How many requests were logged today?
+(15 Request)
 - Are there any errors in the error log?
+(No critical errors.
+The only entry is a notice:)
 - What are the most requested pages?
+(Top pages are:
+/ → requested 14 times (your main site root).
+/developmentserver/metadatauploader → requested 1 time.)

 ---